 Elements and Performance Criteria

-PERFORMANCE CRITERIA
+ELEMENT | PERFORMANCE CRITERIA |

-Performance criteria describe the performance needed to demonstrate achievement of the element.
+Elements describe the essential outcomes. | Performance criteria describe the performance needed to demonstrate achievement of the element. |

-1.1 Trend cash flow and profitability patterns to identify current position and expected returns from investments and projected operations
+1. Evaluate returns to operations | 1.1 Trend cash flow and profitability patterns to identify current position and expected returns from investments and projected operations 1.2 Disaggregate averaged returns to assess strengths and weaknesses in organisational performance 1.3 Evaluate investment returns against risk, profit and capital budget requirements |

-3.1 Ensure forecasts made are justifiable given observed trends, information, events and assumptions, with standard errors calculated to produce levels of accuracy suitable for planning purposes
+3. Review performance | 3.1 Ensure forecasts made are justifiable given observed trends, information, events and assumptions, with standard errors calculated to produce levels of accuracy suitable for planning purposes 3.2 Regularly review forecasts in line with actual performance and alternative sources of information 3.3 Assess risk strategies for long-term viability and harmonise with short-term goals and obligations |

 Foundation Skills